Henry Macandrew: Pursuit to Haritan

 Macandrew was given the task of capturing Aleppo, as part of the Pursuit to Haritan.
-He sent his armoured cars forward first, leaving Homs on 20 October.
+On 20 October Chauvel, worried that the defending force at Aleppo would be too strong for Macandrew, ordered him to halt his advance.
+Macandrew responded "Not understood" and continued on, receiving the support of Allenby to do so.
+He sent his armoured cars forward first, leaving Homs the same day as Chauvel's order.

 Having pushed the Ottoman rearguard away on 22 October, Macandrew sent a request for surrender to Aleppo on the following day.
-Mustafa Kemal Atatürk, the commander there, declined, saying he did not "find it necessary to reply to your note".
+Mustafa Kemal Pasha, the commander, declined, saying he did not "find it necessary to reply to your note".
 Macandrew overestimated the condition of the Aleppo walls and defences, which had been maintained poorly, and chose to surround the city with his force rather than directly assault it.
-15th Brigade caught up with the armoured cars on 25 October, but on the same day the Arab force of Prince Faisal entered Aleppo and pushed Atatürk's forces out, completing the Battle of Aleppo.
-Macandrew entered Aleppo in the morning of 26 October, the same date he had planned for his attack to begin.
+The 15th Brigade caught up with the armoured cars on 25 October, but on the same day the allied Arab force of Prince Faisal entered Aleppo and pushed the Ottomans out, completing the Battle of Aleppo.
+Macandrew entered Aleppo in the morning of 26 October, the same date he had planned to begin his own attack.

-On 26 October the 15th Brigade advanced north to Haritan and encountered a force of Ottoman soldiers that outnumbered them, with around 3,400 men; Harbord attacked and was repulsed.
+On 26 October, the 15th Brigade advanced north to Haritan and encountered a force of Ottoman soldiers that outnumbered them, with around 3,400 men to Harbord's 500 from two understrength regiments.
+Harbord attacked in the Charge at Haritan and was repulsed.
 Macandrew relieved the 15th with the 14th Brigade on 27 October, and the Ottoman force fell back to a strong defensive position with around 7,000 men, outnumbering Macandrew's immediate force around seven to one.
 The same day Ausdiv was ordered to reinforce Macandrew and he settled to observe the enemy force until it arrived.
 Before Ausdiv could complete its march the Armistice of Mudros was signed on 31 October and hostilities ended.
-This completed a campaign in which Macandrew's division had covered around 600 mi in thirty-eight days.
+This completed a campaign in which the 5th Cavalry Division had covered around 600 mi in thirty-eight days.